 - Use the contact details at the end of this document; - I may need to ask you to provide other information so that you can be identified; - Please provide a contact address so that you can be contacted to request further information to verify your identity; - Provide proof of your identity and address; - State the right or rights that you wish to exercise.

-I will respond to you within one month from when I receive your request.
+I will respond to you within one month of receipt of your request.